 Our Windows feedback agent has recently undergone a complete rewrite in a language called GO.
 We felt that our previous implementation of the feedback agent was feeling a bit dated, requiring an older version of the .net framework and was becoming a pain to maintain.
 With this new version, the agent technically allows for cross-platform compatibility, improves performance as GO is a compiled language, and lastly is so much easier to support.
 A more detailed explanation of the benefits and setbacks of getting thus far will be explained in a future blog.

-Our GO feedback agent check is open source and can be found on Github here.
+Our GO based Windows feedback agent is open source and can be found on Github here.